rishabhsaha/WhatTheHack/025-GitOps/Student/challenge07.md

 ### Success Criteria

 This challenge will be complete when new cluster can have the same baseline items applied to it as an existing one.
+(Learning resources to docs.Internal folks. )

 [Back](challenge06.md) - [Home](../readme.md) - [Next](challenge08.md)